 - Is there any Dower or Haq Mehr amount left to Pay?

 - Dower and Haq Mehr is usually the amount paid by the Man to the Woman.
-In cases of Talaaq, the man is liable to pay the whole amount, and in the case of Khulla, the woman forfeits 25% to 50% of this amount.
+In case of Talaaq, the man is liable to pay the whole amount, and in the case of Khulla, the woman forfeits 25% to 50% of this amount.

 - This does not always need to be paid.
 The wife, of her own free choice, could forego this amount.
 Alternatively, the Husband could willingly give more.
-This comes down to their individual circumstances and understanding.
+This comes down to their circumstances and understanding.

 - The amount of Spousal Maintenance/Alimony required (If any)?

-- The general rule of thumb is that the wife is paid 3 months maintenance (whilst she observes her iddat).
+- The general rule of thumb is that the wife is paid 3 months of maintenance (whilst she observes her iddat).

 - Again, this is not a hard and fast rule, the woman can forego this, or the man can pay for longer than 3 months, this again is down to the mutual understanding of both partners.